redox-os/rfcs/text/0000-setattr.md

 [summary]: #summary

 For many different kinds of named resources
-(files, pseudo-devices, file systems, etc.) there are reasons to set or get certain attributes.
+(files, pseudo-devices, file systems, etc.), there are reasons to set or get certain attributes.
-The setattr/getattr functionality is intended to provide a consistent protocol for all resources for communicating settings and performing actions that are not part of the normal open/read/write operations.
+The setattr/getattr functionality is intended to provide a consistent mechanism for all resources for communicating settings and performing actions that are not part of the normal open/read/write operations.